HoPE: Hybrid of Position Embedding for Long Context Vision-Language Models

 \subsection{Detailed Benchmark Description}

-In this subsection, we provide detailed descriptions for the video benchmarks we used in the experiments, i.e., LongVideoBench \cite{wu2024longvideobench}, Video-MME \cite{fu2024video}, MLVU \cite{zhou2024mlvu}, and V-NIAH \cite{zhang2024long}. \begin{itemize}[leftmargin=8pt] \item \textbf{LongVideoBench} is a comprehensive benchmark for evaluating Vision-Language Models on long video understanding tasks.
-Unlike traditional video benchmarks that focus on short clips under one minute, this dataset features videos ranging from 8 seconds to 1 hour across diverse sources including everyday life, movies, knowledge, and news.
+There is a growing interest in video generation and understanding~\cite{ren2022shunted, ren2025flowar, ren2025xar, lin2024video, cheng2024videollama}, given their broad applications in content creation and analysis.
+In this subsection, we provide detailed descriptions of the video benchmarks we used in the experiments, i.e., LongVideoBench \cite{wu2024longvideobench}, Video-MME \cite{fu2024video}, MLVU \cite{zhou2024mlvu}, and V-NIAH \cite{zhang2024long}. \begin{itemize}[leftmargin=8pt] \item \textbf{LongVideoBench} is a comprehensive benchmark for evaluating Vision-Language Models on long video understanding tasks.
+Unlike traditional video benchmarks that focus on short clips under one minute, this dataset features videos ranging from 8 seconds to 1 hour across diverse sources, including everyday life, movies, knowledge, and news.
 The benchmark encompasses 17 fine-grained question categories organized into two levels: perception and relation.
 In our experiment, questions that are free from subtitles are retained.

 \item \textbf{Video-MME} is a full-spectrum evaluation benchmark of Vision-Language Models in video analysis, spanning 6 primary visual domains with 30 subfields to ensure generalizability.
 It features temporal diversity by incorporating both short- (<2 minutes), medium- (4-15 minutes), and long-term videos (30-60 minutes), ranging from 11 seconds to 1 hour.